Scroll down to the blue box to get to Keto Chocolate Chip Cookies

 Here’s the proof of what I’m saying.
 I gave the exact same cookie (baked differently) to the same person three times and while they didn’t like that first cookie, they loved the third cookie.
 Exact same ingredients!

 This is why I strive to test and retest a recipe until I feel like it would be good enough for a cookbook and good enough for you.
-You, as my reader, are valued beyond what you could know.
+Readers, you are valued beyond what you could know.
 You give me the motivation to get up in the morning and turn the oven on.

 What ingredients makes a good Keto Chocolate Chip Cookies?